Talk to our experts

 Typical Employer Costs in Lithuania

-- Base Salary: Market-competitive, with fintech, ICT, and life sciences salaries above national averages.
+• Base Salary — Market-competitive; fintech, ICT, and life sciences salaries above national averages.

-- Annual Leave & Public Holidays: 20 working days + 13 public holidays, all paid.
+• Annual Leave & Public Holidays — 20 working days minimum + 13 public non-working days (Labour Code), all paid.

 Direct Entity vs. Gloroots EOR: Cost & Financial Planning in Lithuania